Confessions of a Pop Group: Aftermath

 Upon release, Confessions became the worst-selling album of Weller's career.
 Writer James Masterton cited the album as "essentially the moment that the group's commercial fortunes plunged off a cliff."
 Lewis wrote in Uncut that because the album made little effort to satisfy Weller loyalists, who were "horrified by the use of the Swingle Singers and the pastiches of Chick Corea, the Beach Boys and Erik Satie," they gave their copies to charity shops.
 Weller considered Confessions the best album he had ever made, and the reception made him realize how far removed he had become from his audience.
 Weller reflected on the album in 1998, rating the album four stars out of five and saying "Whatever I'd have written or done at the time would have been out of touch.
 But I still stand by it.
 I put a lot of time into it, and there was a better vibe than on The Cost of Loving.
 Lyrically, it was really good."
-When asked by Paul Lester whether the album's critical and commercial upset him, Weller replied:
+When asked by Paul Lester whether the album's critical and commercial response upset him, Weller replied:

 Although the band went on to record the deep house album Modernism: A New Decade in 1989, Polydor refused to release it, ultimately dropping the band and ending Weller's longtime contract with the label.
 Weller was angry at the decision: "I thought, I've made all you fuckers millions of pounds."
 The band subsequently broke up, leaving Modernism: A New Decade unreleased until the 1998 box set The Complete Adventures of The Style Council, a comprehensive box set of the band's material, including all of the songs from Confessions of a Pop Group.
 Polydor released a remastered CD of Confessions of a Pop Group in 2000.
 Confessions was re-released again alongside the band's other albums in the Classic Album Selection box set in 2013.
-A vinyl re-issue of the album will be released on 15 September 2017, alongside a double LP version of Modernism: A New Decade.
+A vinyl re-issue of the album was released in September 2017, alongside a double LP version of Modernism: A New Decade.

 In 1991, after a stint with a group called The Paul Weller Movement, Weller launched his solo career with Go!
 Discs, initially featuring a more organic, rootsier sound mixing influences of soul music and rock group Traffic, pushing him away from the ambitions of the Style Council.
 Nonetheless, Weller would later take a more ambitious route that drew comparisons to Confessions.
 Writing for Record Collector, John Reed later wrote that Weller's solo album 22 Dreams (2008) "shares the passionate schizophrenia" as Confessions of a Pop Group and the Beatles' White Album, an opinion echoed by Lewis who felt that 22 Dreams was Weller's most adventurous album since Confessions.
 Jason Fox of the NME also cited the raga instrumental "Spring (at Last)", from 2002's Illumination, as falling "almost in Confessions of a Pop Group territory."